eXascaleInfolab/clubmark/README.md

 Impacts {r, q} options.
 Optional, all registered apps (see benchapps.py) are executed by default.
-NOTE: output results are stored in the "results/<algname>/" directory --runapps, -r  - run specified apps on the specified datasets, default: all --quality, -q[="qmapp [arg1 arg2 ...]"  - evaluate quality (accuracy) with the specified quality measure application (<qmapp>) for the algorithms (specified with "-a") on the datasets (specified with "-i") and form the aggregated final results.
+NOTE: output results are stored in the "results/<algname>/" directory --runapps, -r  - run specified apps on the specified datasets, default: all --quality, -q[="qmapp [arg1 arg2 ...]"  - evaluate quality (accuracy) with the specified quality measure application (<qmapp>) for the algorithms (specified with "-a") on the datasets (specified with "-i").
 Default: MF1p, GNMI_max, OIx extrinsic and Q, f intrinsic measures on all datasets.
 Available qmapps (4): Gnmi, Imeasures, Onmi, Xmeasures.
+NOTE:
-NOTE: Multiple quality measure applications can be specified with multiple -q options.
+  - Multiple quality measure applications can be specified with multiple -q options.
+  - Existent quality measures with the same seed are updated (extended with the lacking evaluations omitting the already existent) until --quality-revalue is specified.
-Notations of the quality mesurements:
+Notations of the quality measurements:
  = Extrinsic Quality (Accuracy) Measures =
    - GNMI[_{max,sqrt}]  - Generalized Normalized Mutual Information for overlapping and multi-resolution clusterings (collections of clusters), equals to the standard NMI when applied to the non-overlapping single-resolution clusterings.
    - MF1{p,h,a}[_{w,u,c}]  - mean F1 measure (harmonic or average) of all local best matches by the Partial Probabilities or F1 (harmonic mean) considering macro/micro/combined weighting.
    - OI[x]  - [x - extended] Omega Index for the overlapping clusterings, non-extended version equals to the Adjusted Rand Index when applied to the non-overlapping single-resolution clusterings.
  --- Less Indicative Extrinsic Quality Measures ---
-   - F1{p,h}_[{w,u}]  - perform labelling of the evaluating clusters with the specified ground-truth and evaluate F1-measure of the labeled clusters
+   - F1{p,h}_[{w,u}]  - perform labeling of the evaluating clusters with the specified ground-truth and evaluate F1-measure of the labeled clusters
-   - ONMI[_{max,sqrt,avg,lfk}]  - Ovelapping NMI suitable for a single-resolution clusterins having light overlaps, the resulting values are not compatible with the standard NMI when applied to the non-overlapping clsuters.
+   - ONMI[_{max,sqrt,avg,lfk}]  - Ovelapping NMI suitable for a single-resolution clusterings having light overlaps, the resulting values are not compatible with the standard NMI when applied to the non-overlapping clusters.
  = Intrinsic Quality Measures =
-   - Cdt  - conducance f for the overlapping clustering.
+   - Cdt  - conductance f for the overlapping clustering.
    - Q[a]  - [autoscaled] modularity for the overlapping clustering, non-autoscaled equals to the standard modularity when applied to the non-overlapping single-resolution clustering.
   --timeout, -t=[<days:int>d][<hours:int>h][<minutes:int>m][<seconds:float>] | -t[X]=<float>  - timeout for each benchmarking application per single evaluation on each network; 0 - no timeout, default: 1d12h.
 X option: